The exploitation of the rubber tree from the last quarter of the 19th century in the Amazon presents a double reading:

 By 1898 there was also a large rubber tree plantation in Malaysia.
 Rubber production in Asia expanded because the plants had higher productivity than those in the Amazon.

-These were renewed plants, genetically improved and in large, well-planned plantations, offering a product at a lower cost than the Amazonian.
+These were renewed plants, genetically improved and in large, well-planned plantations, offering a product at a lower cost than the Amazonian version.

 And prices fell globally.
-Purchases of Amazonian rubber were reduced and replaced by cheaper Asian rubber, because the product did not have to travel long distances through the jungle to be marketed, and there were efficient railways and ports close to the production sites. .
+Purchases of Amazonian rubber were reduced and replaced by cheaper Asian rubber because the Asian product did not have to travel long distances through the jungle to be marketed, and there were efficient railways and ports close to the production sites. .

 Thus, the extraction economy in the Amazon collapsed, in what has been called the first rubber boom.

-The second reason that influenced the decline of the foreign trade of Amazonian rubber in its first stage was the invention of synthetic rubber, whose use replaced that of natural rubber around 1925.
+The second cause of the decline of the foreign trade of Amazonian rubber in its first stage was the invention of synthetic rubber, which began replacing natural rubber around 1925.

 Synthetic rubber was the result of many advances that began in 1879 by Bouchardat, until it was perfected in 1940 and marketed under the name Ameripol.